Sanjay-Ganapathi/Movie_Sentiment_Analyser/README.md

 ### *Containerized Dash app deployed on Azure*

-Movie Sentiment Analyser that takes input as movie name then scrapes Rotten Tomatoes for user and critic reviews (60 each) , then analyses the sentiment using Model trained and performs EDA
+Movie Sentiment Analyser that takes input as movie name, scrapes Rotten Tomatoes for user and critic reviews (60 each), then analyses the sentiment using Model trained and performs EDA

 ---